readysetmark/WealthPulse/Readme.md

 Other
 - [ ] Display indicator when ajax call is happening
 - [ ] Add unit tests

+Tooling
+- [ ] Research how to handle references cross-platform (sln on mac is different from windows??)
+- [ ] Write a FAKE script for building / running?

 Parsing Ledger File
 - [ ] Review / revise parsing & post-processing: